-- 2. In all offers HHA will not discriminate on grounds of race, color, sex, religion, sexual orientation, national origin, disability or familial status. - 3.
+- 1. Certain types of transferees will receive offers of housing before applicants from the waiting list. - 2.
+In all offers HHA will not discriminate on grounds of race, color, sex, religion, sexual orientation, national origin, disability or familial status. - 3.
 Specifically, the following order of offers applies: - a.
 Transfers(See Transfer Policy) - b.
 New Admissions from the waiting list; - c.
 Resident-initiated transfers. - 4.
 The first qualified applicant or transferee in sequence on the waiting list is made one offer of an apartment of appropriate size and type.